mnzr/jekyll-uno/_posts/2017-01-27-setup-ember-cli-sass.md

-n latest						# switch to the latest version of Node npm install -g node-gyp npm install -g node-sass ember install ember-cli-sass	# this will install Ember addons for SASS
+n latest						# switch to the latest version of Node npm install -g node-gyp npm install -g node-sass ember install ember-cli-sass	# this will install Ember addons for Sass
 '''